tstillwell/appengine_multiblog/README.md

-Since this app does not make very complicated queries, you don't have to wait for indexes to be built before it starts serving requets, simplifying deployment.
+Since this app does not make very complicated queries, you don't have to wait for indexes to be built before it starts serving requests, simplifying deployment.

 Be mindful, however, when adding new datastore interactions- they will automatically create indexes and work without hiccups on